rishimalgwa/FamPay-Backend-Task/README.md

 ```
 ## Efficient Data Search with tsvector and GIN Index

-In your project, the PostgreSQL database is optimized for effective text-based searches using `tsvector` and the `GIN` index.
+In this project, the PostgreSQL database is optimized for effective text-based searches using `tsvector` and the `GIN` index.

 - **tsvector Data Type**: The `tsvector` data type processes text, transforming words into normalized lexemes.
 It enables efficient searches by generating processed text representations.

 - **GIN Index**: The `GIN` index is a specialized index for full-text searches.
 It's applied to the `tsvector` column, allowing PostgreSQL to swiftly retrieve matching documents.

-In your implementation:
+In our implementation:

 1. Video titles and descriptions are processed using `to_tsvector` and stored in the `search_weights` column.
 2. User queries are converted into `tsquery` using `plainto_tsquery`.